patrickfatrick/gregorian/README.md

 - `'ml' // milliseconds with no leading zeros (0-999)`
 - `'zz' // timezone offset from UTC (UTC -6:00)`

+The string returned uses the local timezone.

 ###Adding and subtracting
-You can add amounts to a gregorian object like `gregorian.reform('2015-10-31').add(1, 'd')` or `gregorian.reform('2015-10-31').subtract(1, 'm')`.
+You can manipulate the gregorian object like `gregorian.reform('2015-10-31').add(1, 'd')` or `gregorian.reform('2015-10-31').subtract(1, 'm')`.

 This will return a new gregorian object that can then be formatted into a string as usual `gregorian.reform('2015-10-31').subtract(1, 'm').to('iso')`

-Accepted increments you can use for adding and subtractions are
+Accepted increments you can use for additions and subtractions are

 - `'ms' // 1 millisecond`
 - `'s' // 1 second (1000 milliseconds)`